mitodl/mitxonline/sheets/README.md

 ## How It Works

-The basic workflow for most flavors of xPRO sheets is roughly as follows:
+The basic workflow for most flavors of MITx Online sheets is roughly as follows:

 1. A user fills out a Google Form.
 That form submission is a request for some work to be done, and it is automatically added to a form responses worksheet within a relevant spreadsheet.